occam-ra/occam-ra.github.io/index.md

 Here is the current [project roadmap](roadmap.md), if you have an interest in any of the project areas, learn about becoming a [contributor](contributors/).

-Copyright (c) 1990 The Portland State University OCCAM Project Team.
+Copyright &copy; 1990 The Portland State University OCCAM Project Team.